About Elise Bowerman

 As a pre-teen my mom became very granola.
-At the grocery store she read food labels and the nutrition facts.
-(Very few were doing this back in 1992!)
+At the grocery store she read food labels and nutrition facts.
+(Very few were doing this back in the late 80's and early 90's....
+As if!)
 She even used canvas bags before it was socially acceptable --- so embarrassing!
 As a family we regularly visited a Classical Homeopath to stay well and heal.
 By taking the time to ask questions, in addition to researching, my mom instilled a strong foundation within me to do the same.

 For over 20 years I’ve carried on my mom’s curiosity and diligence in finding the truth to thriving in this life; instead of just surviving.
-I've found the key is having a collaborative approach to staying well.
-There is no “one” way to do something... and what might work for a while may need to change into another method as we continue to heal, grow and gather information.
+The key is having a collaborative approach to staying well.
+There is no “one” way to do something... and what might work for a while may need to change into another method as we continue to heal, grow and gather more information.

 By no means am I offering medical advice or saying I know it all.
 I am constantly learning new things every day; just like you.
 I’m devoted to living well and existing consciously with our environment.

 Since 2009 I have been teaching Hatha, Vinyasa, and Prenatal/Postnatal Yoga in group and private classes.
 My personal practice started in 1999, at the age of 18.
-As a Registered Yoga Teacher (E-RYT 200 and RYT 500) I have taught athletes, people with limited mobility, or healing from medical treatments such as chemotherapy or radiation, along with folks looking for a new method to maintain or improve health.
+I have taught athletes, people with limited mobility, or healing from medical treatments such as chemotherapy or radiation, along with folks looking for a new method to maintain or improve health.

-As a classically trained dancer, and having received a B.S. in Dance (Pre-Dance/Movement Therapy) I have a strong foundation in anatomy and physiology, along with an understanding of psychology.
+As a child I was a classically trained dancer, and received a B.S. in Dance (Pre-Dance/Movement Therapy.)
+I have a strong foundation in anatomy and physiology, along with an understanding of psychology.
 You'll find our time spent together offers a connection between the physical body and emotional body.
 These two bodies are deeply intertwined.
 You'll be invited to look at yourself on subtle levels with curiosity and compassion.

-Prior to becoming a yoga teacher I had about 20 years of dance training; and was an executive assistant with 15 years spent in the corporate industry.
+Prior to becoming a yoga teacher I had about 20 years of dance training; and was an executive assistant with 15 years spent in corporate America.
 You can learn more about my yoga training here.

 8 things you might not know about me